sappykun/l4d2-ABM2/README.md

 Some cvars are self explanatory and those that are not are addressed below.

 #### abm_autohard (default 1)
 If greater than or equal to 1, (abm_spawninterval x 5) will match a full wave of SI to the size of the surviving team.
 Half this value will match half the size of the surviving team.
 SI waves only spawn in non-competitive modes.
-If you have L4Downtown2, abm_autohard 1 or 2 in a competitive mode will unlock the SI team size but will not spawn any SI.
+See abm_unlocksi for spawning more SI in competitive modes.

 #### abm_joinmenu (default 1)
 When set to 0, players joining will automatically be put onto a team.
 When set to 1 only admins will join in as spectators and be offered an option to join idler, spectator, survivor or infected.
 When set to 2, non-admins will join in as spectators and be able to choose from idler, spectator or survivor.